Arkaeriit/reflet/README.md

 R13 or SR is the status register.

 * The first bit is the comparison bit.
 It is set to 1 when a comparison instruction is realized and 0 otherwise.
 The comparison bit is used for conditional jumps.
-* The bits 2 and 1 are the reduced behaviors bits.
-When they are both set to 0, the processor behaves normally.
-When they are set to `b01`, if the word size of the processor is above 32 bits, the processor will act as a 32-bit processor when interfacing with memory.
-When they are set to `b10`, if the word size of the processor is above 16 bits, the processor will act as a 16-bit processor when interfacing with memory.
-When they are set to `b11`, the processor will act as an 8-bit processor when interfacing with memory.
-* The bits 3 to 6 are the flags to enable interrupts.
+* The bits 2 to 4 are the flags to enable interrupts.
 Bit 3 enables interrupt 0, the bit 4 enables interrupt 1 up to bit 6 which enables interrupt 4.
-* When bit 7 is set to 1, interrupt 0 is raised when invalid memory access is made.
+* When bit 5 is set to 1, interrupt 0 is raised when invalid memory access is made.
+* The bits 8 and up are the reduced behaviors bits.
+When they are all set to 0, the processor behaves normally.
+When they are set to `bxxxx1`, if the word size of the processor is above 8 bits, the processor will act as a 8-bit processor when interfacing with memory.
+When they are set to `bxxxx10`, if the word size of the processor is above 16 bits, the processor will act as a 16-bit processor when interfacing with memory.
+To summarize, The processor will act as a `8 * (2 ^ (reduced-behavior - 1))` processor when interacting with memory.
+Those bits are not taken into account when interacting with the stack such as with `pop` and `push` instructions.
 Its reset value is  0x1.

 ### Program counter